 As negotiations on the national rail strike reached a successful conclusion, Churchill suggested that the king issue a public statement expressing his satisfaction that the dispute had ended and that a spirit of goodwill prevailed.
 George V’s public endorsement of conciliation was also to the fore in his dialogue with Sir George Askwith, the first Chairman of the Industrial Council, who became Buckingham Palace’s eyes and ears about labor relations.
 Askwith worked at the Labour Department of the Board of Trade, and the Council (set up by the government in 1911 as a response to the industrial unrest) was a prototype for state-led arbitration.
 Having successfully settled the Liverpool transport strike, the king called Askwith to Balmoral, where he knighted him for his services.
 But Askwith noted a contradiction in the king’s political stance; though George V was outwardly complementary about efforts to broker industrial peace, in private the king held quite different views, for he “was bent on repression & does not appear to think much of the Council.”
 The king’s responses point to a marked discrepancy between his public statements and his privately held views.

 The Irish Home Rule crisis provoked a similarly contradictory reaction from the king.
-Controversially, George V and Stamfordham took the initiative from Prime Minister Asquith and the government in August 1913, after the Home Rule Bill had been introduced in Parliament and passed in the Commons, but rejected by the Lords.
+Controversially, George V and Stamfordham took the initiative from Prime Minister Asquith and the government in August 1913, after the Home Rule Bill had been introduced in Parliament and passed in the Commons but rejected by the Lords.
 Their lengthy memorandum, submitted to Asquith in the king’s own hand, pointed out that the government was “drifting” on the Irish question.
 The danger of civil war was real and imminent, they insisted, given the threats of the hard-line Unionist opponent of Home Rule, Sir Edward Carson, and his paramilitary Ulster Volunteer Force.
 The king was under pressure to side either with the Ulster Protestants or to endorse Home Rule.
 His response was to propose a conference between all parties to consider the whole issue of Irish devolution which might be settled “by agreement,” rather than “on Party lines.”
 In the opening speech to the conference, hosted at Buckingham Palace in July 1914, the king justified his intervention as a “new departure,” because Ireland faced the prospect of civil war.
 Calling for a “spirit of generous compromise” to avoid “fratricidal strife,” once again the king committed the monarchy publicly to rapprochement and moderation on one of the most divisive political issues of the day, though in private he was much more sympathetic to the Unionist cause.

 George V’s biographers have celebrated the king’s “gift” for political conciliation, but in reality the story was more complex.
-His strongly held Conservative opinions on strikes and unionized labour meant that he was often personally opposed to compromise and certainly to the political empowerment of the industrial working class.
+His strongly held Conservative opinions on strikes and unionized labor meant that he was often personally opposed to compromise and certainly to the political empowerment of the industrial working class.
 Similarly, his privately held views about Ireland were far from impartial.
 Despite his own personal position, the king committed the monarchy to a course that was to define it across the twentieth century as an institution that was socially engaged but avowedly politically neutral.
 Conservative politicians gave this idea of royal neutrality their own distinctive gloss.
 The newspaper owner and Tory diehard Sir George Armstrong put it starkly: though the king had been placed “above Party and political considerations,” it was now clear that “the Unionist Party” was “the bulwark” that stood between “the Monarchy and the advancing tide of Republicanism and Social Democracy.”